WheeledCord/T430-Ultrabay-Companion-Core/JOURNAL.md

 I know next to nothing about PCB design, but for the Co-processor, I think I'm going to use the Raspberry Pi Compute Module 3+, meaning I have to design a carrier board for it.
 If that ends up being too hard, I'll probably use the Raspberry Pi 3 A+, and if that somehow fails, I'll use the Raspberry Pi Zero 2 W.

-After some research, here are the things I'll need:
+After some research, here are the main things I'll need:

 - Compute Module 3+ socket (SODIMM-200)
 - Power Input (from SATA power)